June 24, 2014

 An enhanced 4G LTE service available in 24 cities, is built for data and designed to deliver peak wireless speeds of 60Mbps today on capable devices.

 - Sprint Spark is available in 24 cities: Austin, Texas; Baltimore; Chicago; Dallas; Fort Lauderdale, Fla.; Fort Worth, Texas; Houston; Jacksonville, Fla.; Kansas City, Kan./Mo.; Los Angeles; Miami; New York; Newark, N.J.; Oakland, Calif.; Orlando, Fla.; Philadelphia; Provo, Utah; Salt Lake City; San Antonio; Tacoma, Wash.; Tampa, Fla.; Trenton, N.J; Waukegan, Ill.; and West Palm Beach, Fla.

 - Sprint plans to reach 100 million Americans with Sprint Spark coverage by the end of 2014.

-- Sprint plans to deploy Sprint Spark in about 100 of America’s largest cities during the next three years, with initial availability in five markets.
+- Sprint plans to deploy Sprint Spark in about 100 of America’s largest cities by the end of 2016.